 The Dallas Sports Commission (DSC) utilizes the DTPID funding to market and attract sports events that generate hotel revenue and economic growth for the city of Dallas through initiatives focused on attracting amateur, collegiate, professional, national governing bodies, and international sports organizations to host their events in Dallas.

 The Sports Commission sales strategy includes a marketing and sales presence at national industry leading conferences and trade shows, creating rights holder experiences and bid enhancements during site visits and familiarization tours, and development of overall DSC and event specific marketing campaigns to generate awareness, increase fan and spectator attendance, and further expand Dallas’ position as a leading sports destination.

 Key areas of focus are attracting events focused on the American Airlines Center, Cotton Bowl Stadium and Fair Park, MoneyGram Soccer Complex, Dallas Parks and Recreation facilities, and the Kay Bailey Hutchison Convention Center Dallas.
-Along with trying to secure NCAA Championships for future years, a main area of focus for the Dallas Sports Commission in 2021 will be securing the FIFA World Cup in 2026, which will further elevate the city on an international stage.
+Along with trying to secure NCAA Championships for future years, a main area of focus for the Dallas Sports Commission is securing the FIFA World Cup in 2026, which will further elevate the city on an international stage.
 Support from the DTPID allows us to competitively pursue these opportunities.